-Covid 19 coronavirus: Positive Auckland case linked to worker at Rydges Hotel
+Covid 19 coronavirus: Rydges Hotel managed isolation facility worker tests positive

-One of the results from genome testing from two Auckland Covid-19 cases is linked to a maintenance worker at the Rydges Hotel managed isolation facility.
+A maintenance worker at the Rydges Hotel managed isolation facility has tested positive for Covid-19.

 The man's partial genome sequencing results indicate his case is not linked to the community cluster.

-The worker does not have any routine contact with guests, the Ministry of Health said in a statement.
+The worker does not have any routine contact with guests, the Ministry of Health said in a statement before director general of health Ashley Bloomfield's usual 1pm press conference.

-Another result has confirmed a separate case is connected to the Auckland August cluster.

-"The person returned a positive result for COVID-19 on Sunday 16 August with symptom onset on 11 August," the statement says.
+"The person returned a positive result for Covid-19 on Sunday, August 16, with symptom onset on August 11," the statement says.

-Genome sequencing shows a returnee from the USA with the same sequence as the maintenance worker stayed at the hotel from July 28 to July 31 before they returned a positive test on day three of their stay.
+Genome sequencing shows a returnee from the US with the same sequence as the maintenance worker stayed at the hotel from July 28 to July 31 before they returned a positive test on day three of their stay.

 The traveller was moved immediately to the Jet Park quarantine facility on July 31 after the positive test.

-There is no obvious person-to-person connection between the worker and the returnee from the USA, however, investigations are ongoing.
+There is no obvious person-to-person connection between the worker and the returnee from the US, however investigations are ongoing.

 "Initial reviews of CCTV footage and swipe card movements so far show no interaction between the two people including no entry to physical locations occupied by the returnee from the USA," the ministry said.